 Alternatively, composting may be a good option to process your own waste into a fertiliser for your own garden.

 We will be providing further information of the new Green Bin service in the coming year.
 An important component of a transition to a Food Organics Green Organics collection is a well-planned and thorough community engagement/education program.

-To assist the community with fire preparation efforts, Wellington Shire Council may offer no-fee green waste disposal at our Waste Facilities in Kilmany, Maffra, Loch Sport, Seaspray, Heyfield, Stratford and Yarram during November.
-This is on an as needed basis to be determined by Council.
+To assist the community with fire preparation efforts, Wellington Shire Council will offer no-fee green waste disposal at our Waste Facilities in Kilmany, Maffra, Loch Sport, Seaspray, Heyfield, Stratford and Yarram starting Sunday 31 October and for the month of November.